johndatserakis/vue-navigation-bar/README.md

 | menuOptionsLeft.subMenuOptions.iconLeft | HTML String | no | | | HTML string of the icon you want to use.
 See more info on the `Icon` section of the README. |
 | menuOptionsLeft.subMenuOptions.iconRight | HTML String | no | | | HTML string of the icon you want to use.
 See more info on the `Icon` section of the README. |
 | menuOptionsRight | Object | no | {} | | Menu options that will be pushed to the right of the navbar.
 See above - all `menuOptionsLeft` apply |

-Note - `menu-options` and `sub-menu-options` must have a unique `text` values because they are used further for unique identification.

 ### Events